Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 ### Creating a table
-Create a table in your storage account
+Create a table in your account

 ```python
 from azure.data.tables import TableServiceClient